Potato croquettes made at home from scratch

 Use breadcrumbs and mix with fresh finely chopped coriander.
-You can use a day or two old bread and chop into crumbs in a blender, add the coriander and chop again.
+You can use a day or two of old bread and chop it into crumbs in a blender, add the coriander and chop again.

-Use your hands and form the croquettes, then dip it in the egg mixture, and then roll in the bread crumbs.
-Place in the fridge for 20-30 minutes to set in order to hold shape.
+Use your hands and form the croquettes, then dip them in the egg mixture, and then roll in the bread crumbs.
+Place in the fridge for 20-30 minutes to set to hold shape.
 The colder and harder the better.

 Deep fry 6 to 8 at a time in rather hot oil till golden brown all over.
-If you have a big pan with oil you may add more, but I found less to work better, and make sure that the oil are pretty hot, otherwise, the croquettes will soak up the oil and crumble.
+If you have a big pan with oil you may add more, but I found less to work better and make sure that the oil is pretty hot, otherwise, the croquettes will soak up the oil and crumble.

 Serve lots and lots of Potato croquettes as they will disappear fast and before your eyes in record time!

-Prepared, tried and tested Esme Slabs‘s brother from AUS
+Prepared, tried, and tested Esme Slabs‘ brother from AUS